 The Perot Museum of Science and History

-Their Permanent collections and special exhibitions really bring science and nature to life in the heart of Dallas.
-Located in Downtown Dallas, it’s also a great place to consider getting a membership as you may visit multiple times and have a different experience every time and will save money on your general admission each time.
+Their Permanent collections and special exhibitions at Perot Museum brings science and nature to life in the heart of Dallas.
+Located in Downtown Dallas, it’s also a great place to consider getting a membership as you may visit multiple times, have a different experience every time and you’ll save money on your general admission.

-It’s really well-known as one of the best museums in Dallas TX.
+It’s well-known as one of the best museums in Dallas TX

 Go visit the Heritage Farmstead Museum in Plano

-Get to learn all about Plano’s history from the very early days with the original Wilson and Haggard families, explore the inside of original farmhouses and learn about farming in Plano and Dallas, while mingling with the donkey, goats, and chickens.
+Get to learn all about Plano’s history at the Heritage Farmstead Museum from the very early days with the original Wilson and Haggard families, explore the inside of original farmhouses and learn about farming in Plano and Dallas, while mingling with the donkey, goats, and chickens.

 Although technically, this is a museum, both big kids and little kids alike will love playing Pac-man and Donkey Kong to their hearts’ content on the full-size arcade games and machines while interacting with the fun living rooms which were built to life-size showing videogames and TV sets from the 1980s and 1990’s era.